 A software engineer degree is not the only route to a career in the field.
 Plus, formal college education requires a significant investment of time and money.

-In comparison, nontraditional methods for learning software engineering — like coding bootcamps — are often cheaper and may allow students to learn at their own pace.
+In comparison, nontraditional methods for learning software engineering — like coding bootcamps — are sometimes more affordable and may allow students to learn at their own pace.

 Professionals with specific skills often enjoy high demand in the tech industry, and although many employers prefer formal credentials, a college degree is not always mandatory.